derrickliu8/Biostats-750-Final-Project/README.md

 # Biostats-750-Final-Project

+Data visualization --> do this first before diving into performing all methods before!

 Logistic regression on the target variable (as the response) Possibly doing LDA and QDA
 Using ridge regression or lasso methods